 I Do Not Dream of Labour: A Reading List

-After a year of seismic changes in the labour market, young adults are questioning and rejecting the ideas around work that they have been fed throughout their lives, starting with the “dream job”, hustle culture, and #girlboss feminism.
-Many creators have made YouTube videos essays examining their own changing views on work such as Alice Cappelle and anattynook, and the phrase ‘I have no dream job, I do not dream of labour’ has become a launching pad for these discussions around shorter working weeks, anti-capitalist feminism, and envisioning a world without work.
+After a period of seismic changes in the labour market, young adults are questioning and rejecting the ideas around work that they have been fed throughout their lives, starting with the “dream job”, hustle culture, and #girlboss feminism.
+The phrase ‘I have no dream job, I do not dream of labour’ has become a launching pad for these discussions around shorter working weeks, anti-capitalist feminism, and envisioning a world without work.

 We have curated a radical reading list that responds to these ideas and offers ways of reframing what work is, in order to imagine fairer and more fulfilling ways of living.